Indonesian sex laws 'nail in the coffin' for LGBTQ rights - ExBulletin

 Indonesia is the most populous Muslim country in the world and its constitution recognizes six religions.

-Homosexuality is not illegal in the Southeast Asian nation – except in the police, military and in the Islamic-law-abiding province of Aceh – but rights groups say legislative changes present an inherent risk for LGBTQ people.
+Homosexuality is not illegal in the Southeast Asian nation – except in the police, military and in the Islamic-law-abiding province of Aceh – but rights groups say legislative changes pose an inherent risk to LGBTQ people.

 “Many LGBTQ couples live together under the radar because same-sex marriage is not allowed here,” said Robby Nasution, a 30-year-old freelancer who lives with his partner in Bali.